Belarusian Greek Catholic Church: History

 The Christians who, through the Union of Brest (1595–96), entered full communion with the See of Rome while keeping their Byzantine liturgy in the Church Slavonic language, were at first mainly Belarusian.
+The rise of Protestantism in the Grand Duchy and the growing power of the Russian Orthodox Church, which in 1589 was erected as an independent Patriarchate, were two of the factors which led the Belarusian hierarchs to accept Union with the See of Rome.
 Even after further Ukrainians joined the Union around 1700, Belarusians still formed about half of the group.
 According to the historian Anatol Taras, by 1795, around 80% of Christians in Belarus were Greek Catholics, with 14% being Latin Catholics and 8% being Orthodox.

+Four Uniate bishoprics existed in Brest, Polatsk, Smalensk and Pinsk and the Belarusian Uniate Church developed the individuality of its ritual and customs, as a blend of its dual Eastern and Western heritage.
+Prelates such as Leo Kiska (1668–1728) and other clergy used the vernacular, not only in their sermons, but also in their writings.
+Hymns (kantyčki), carols (kaladki) and prayers, as well as the catechism, were recited and taught in Belarusian.
+A whole corpus of Belarusian Church music for choir, cantor and even organ was evolved.
+In an age of increasing polonisation, the Uniate Church played an invaluable role in preserving the integrity of Belarusian national culture.